-Look for the RazorRush Document Delivery link on the sidebar of any detailed library catalog record for a journal or periodical.
-Just click the link, log into your ILLiad account, and the form will be populated for you with the name of the journal.
-Then, fill in the specifics on the article you need.
+Just click the button, log into your ILLiad account, and the form will be populated for you with the name of the journal or book.
+Then, fill in the specifics on the article or chapter you need.

-Or, you can log into ILLiad and fill out an Article Request form manually.
+Or, you can log into ILLiad directly and fill out an Article or Book Chapter request form manually.

 Are there any copyright restrictions?